Born: October 6, 1906 in Philadelphia, PA, USA

 an untimely demise!
 In spite of his initial disdain of Diane, Chico saves her twice more; the first

 time when she tries to kill herself with his knife (she felt she could no longer live without hope) and

-is his wife and later takes her to his seventh floor flat so they could fool the inspector when he
+his wife and later takes her to his seventh floor flat so they could fool the inspector when he arrives

 As the film progresses, the two fall deeply in love but, just as they marry, Chico is called to serve in